Theisoa pallidochrella

-Theisoa pallidochrella is a moth of the family Gelechiidae.
-It was described by Vactor Tousey Chambers in 1873.
+Theisoa pallidochrella is a species of moth in the family Gelechiidae.
+It was first described by Vactor Tousey Chambers in 1873.
 It is found in North America, where it has been recorded from Kentucky and Illinois.

+Description

 The wingspan is about 10 mm.
 The forewings are light reddish gray, minutely dusted with dark purplish-fuscous scales.
 Near the base is an inconspicuous, small, dark, bronzy-brown, costal dot.
 At the basal third is a large transverse dark bronzy-brown costal spot, reaching down across the fold.
 At about the apical third is a smaller concolorous costal spot and the tip of the wing has the dark scales collected into ill-defined transverse spots or streaks.
 The hindwings are shining, dark fuscous.